With mortgage rates no longer at or near record lows, the refinance question has become a lot more complex.

 3. Are refinance rates more expensive?

-Generally, refinance rates are higher than home purchase loan rates, though typically only marginally, and sometimes not at all.
+Generally, refinance rates are higher than home purchase loan rates, though perhaps only marginally, and sometimes not at all.
+It depends on the lender and the current rate environment.

 Plus, you might find that when refinancing, the new bank or lender you use turns out to be cheaper than the one you used to finance your home in the first place.

-While interest rates can be exactly the same for a rate and term refinance and a home purchase, be sure to pay attention to any points and/or closing costs.
+While interest rates can be exactly the same for a rate and term refinance and a home purchase, be sure to pay attention to any difference in points and/or closing costs.

 4. Should I take cash out of my home?